 The investigation committee1 or a tribunal2 may admit any evidence it considers fair and relevant to the case before it, whether or not such evidence would be admissible in a court of law3.
 A copy of a document of which the original is admissible may be received by the committee or a tribunal without strict proof4.
 The practitioner5 may admit a fact or description of a fact, and a fact or description of a fact so admitted may be treated as proved6.

-Production of a certificate purporting to be under the hand of a competent officer of a court in
+Production of a certificate purporting to be under the hand of a competent officer

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.